SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

 #### INCLUDE_ALL:  Enables all subs and functions inside the toolbox.

+#### INCLUDE_FILE:  Enables all subs and functions related to FILE commands and functionality.
+    INCLUDE_GETFILELIST

 #### INCLUDE_IMAGE:  Enables all subs and functions related to IMAGE commands and functionality.
     INCLUDE_CIRCLEFILL
     INCLUDE_DISPLAYIMAGE